John Beland: Career beginnings (1960s)

 Beland spent much of his early career living with Dan and Lois Dalton and their family.
 Under their guidance, he signed a music publishing deal, which allowed him to buy his first ever guitar, a Guild F-50.
 Dan Dalton began to use Beland on many of their music production group's tracks, which ended up securing Beland a solo record deal.
 He started on The Glen Campbell Goodtime Hour, playing to the studio audience between set changes at a rate of $250 a week.
-Englebert Humperdinck recorded one of Beland's tracks, titled Nashville Lady, which secured Beland more income.
+Engelbert Humperdinck recorded one of Beland's tracks, titled Nashville Lady, which secured Beland more income.

-Around the same time as his The Glen Campbell Goodtime Hour performances, he befriended two struggling singer-songwriters, Glenn Frey and J.D.
-Souther.
+Around the same time as his The Glen Campbell Goodtime Hour performances, he befriended two struggling singer-songwriters, Glenn Frey and JD Souther.
 Both musicians would play for food and beer as a duo Longbranch Pennywhistle.
 Beland joined them playing on gigs as they reminded him of the Everly Brothers.
 He also worked with R.B.
 Greaves when he was a young struggling songwriter before he had his number 1 single in 1969.

 Beland's luck changed over the next couple of months as he and Lois Dalton sang the theme song for the popular sitcom and ABC's hit show, The Brady Bunch.
 He continued to attend Troubadour, where he was introduced to Kris Kristofferson, a musician from Nashville, Tennessee.
 It was decided that Beland would back up the performer on acoustic guitar for Kristofferson.
-They performed three tracks, "Help Me Make It Through the Night", "For The Good Times", and "Me And Bobby McGee".
+They performed three tracks, "Help Me Make It Through the Night", "For the Good Times", and "Me and Bobby McGee".
 According to Beland, all three received a cold reception.